HMS Rattler: The screw propeller comes of age

 USS Powhatan – she was later to serve with distinction in the American Civil War

 The Battle of Ty-ho Bay, in which HMS Rattler and Powhatan engaged a fleet of pirate junks, was to be one of the first occasions when British and American naval forces cooperated (The War of 1812 was still fresh in the memory of many on both sides).
 The opposing force consisted of fourteen large junks and twenty-two smaller ones, crewed by a total of some 1,500 pirates and they were armed with small cannon.
 The appearance of the British and American ships – followed by the Eaglet, towing six boats loaded with British and American seamen – induced sixteen of the junks to turn tail and escape, but the remainder stood their ground.
 The pirates opened fire – ineffectually, given their armament – and were now subjected to heavy fire in return.
 Six junks were sunk and the boats brought by Eaglet slipped their tows and headed for the remainder.
-Classic boarding followed – in the fine old Age of Fighting Sail tradition of “cutting out” – and fourteen junks were captured after stiff resistance.
-At the end of the action fourteen large junks and six small ones were destroyed.
+Classic boarding followed – in the fine old Age of Fighting Sail tradition of “cutting out” – and fourteen junks were captured after stiff resistance and were destroyed.

 Royal Navy warship engaging a pirate junk off the Chinese coast, 1840s-50s